-Looking for solutions to spongy brakes?
+Looking for solutions to spongy brakes or a soft brake pedal?

 And since brakes are a vital part of controlling your vehicle, you should immediately get your vehicle checked to diagnose the issue.